remyma/remyma.github.io/_posts/2018-01-03-karaf-custom-distribution-with-docker.markdown

 categories: karaf docker
 ---

-Karaf is a powerful osgi runtime environment which you can use to run your java apps : web applications, api, integration services...

-In this post I'll explain how you can use docker to facilitate your developments and deployments with Karaf.
+In this post I'll explain how you can use docker to facilitate your developments and deployments when working with [apache Karaf][karaf].

 To help you run the examples in this article, I've created this [github repository][github-karaf-sandbox]{:target="_blank"}.
 It consists of a Maven multimodule project :
 * karaf-sandbox : parent module.
 Also contains docker definitions